2024 Emilia-Romagna Grand Prix: Race report

 With Norris having pulled away from Leclerc after the latter made a mistake, Verstappen's lead soon came under threat with Norris beginning to close the gap to the race leader.
 Meanwhile, Williams decided to retire Albon.
 By the time the chequered flag was flown, Norris finished in second place while Verstappen won the race by 0.725 seconds ahead of Norris, who closed the gap from six seconds in the final 15 laps.
 Leclerc completed the podium in third, and behind him was Piastri in fourth and Sainz in fifth.
 Meanwhile, Lance Stroll scored two points, with his team mate Alonso the last of the finishing cars in nineteenth.
 This was Alonso's lowest finish in his Formula One career.
 The seventh-placed George Russell took the fastest lap for Mercedes.

+Following the race, Verstappen maintained his lead with 161 points, extending it to 48 points over Leclerc, who overtook Sergio Pérez for second in the championship, as the latter dropped down to third with 107 points, six behind Leclerc.
+Red Bull took their points total to 268 points, extending their advantage over Ferrari to 56 points.